 When a UMF student is involved in an off-campus offense, officers may assist with the investigation in cooperation with local, state or federal law enforcement.
-Farmington Police Department routinely works and communicates with the UMF Department of Public Safety/Campus Police on any incidents occurring on-campus or in the immediate neighborhood or businesses surrounding the University.
+Farmington Police Department routinely works and communicates with the UMF Department of

+Public Safety/Campus Police on any incidents occurring on-campus or in the immediate neighborhood or businesses surrounding the University.
 UMF does not offer off-campus housing or off-campus student organization facilities.
 However, many students live in the neighborhoods surrounding UMF.
-While the Farmington Police Department has primary jurisdiction in all areas off of campus, the UMF Department of Public

-Safety/Campus Police can and will respond to student-related incidents that occur in close proximity to campus.
+While the Farmington Police Department has primary jurisdiction in all areas off of campus, the UMF Department of Public Safety/Campus Police can and will respond to student-related incidents that occur in close proximity to campus, when requested by Farmington Police Department and/or Franklin County Dispatch.
 The UMF Department of Public Safety/Campus Police maintains direct radio communications with local area police departments, local area fire departments and ambulance services in order to facilitate rapid response in any emergency situation.
 Any off-campus incidents that are reported to the UMF Director of Public Safety/Chief of Police will be referred to the Vice President for Student Affairs and Enrollment Management, the University Student Conduct Officer and/or the Office of Human Resources for administrative action under the Student or Employee Conduct Code.